 The list is never-ending.
 There really is so much to see and do on Maui.

-Beaches: I could go on forever here, but I am just going to name a handful of my recommendations.
+Maui has so many amazing beaches, I could go on forever here.
+This is a handful of my recommendations.

 Adventurous things to do on Maui

 ATV & 4WD off-road tours

 Dare to bike down Haleakala Volcano?

 Between December and April every year, the endangered Pacific Humpback Whales travel from Alaska to birth and nurture their newborn calves in the warm Hawaii waters.